-If you create an ssh\known\hosts file with the aid of ssh-keyscan, you are vulnerable to "manin-the-middle" attacks.
-If, on the other hand, the basic security model allows such risks, sshkeyscan can support you in detecting counterfeited host key files. ssh-keyscan also assists you in detecting "man-in-the-middle" attacks which were started after the ssh\known\hosts file was created.
+If you create an ssh_known_hosts file with the aid of ssh-keyscan, you are vulnerable to "manin-the-middle" attacks.
+If, on the other hand, the basic security model allows such risks, sshkeyscan can support you in detecting counterfeited host key files. ssh-keyscan also assists you in detecting "man-in-the-middle" attacks which were started after the ssh_known_hosts file was created.

-7.5 BS2000/OSD-specific restrictions
+7.5 BS2000-specific special aspects

-When working with OpenSSH in a BS2000/OSD environment, the special aspects described below must be borne in mind.
+When working with OpenSSH in a BS2000 environment, the special aspects described below must be borne in mind.